-- SLEEPING BAG.
-A warm sleeping bag is a must, with a "comfort rating" of 0°F or lower.
-(Not the kind for slumber parties!)
-For the Northwest's often damp climate, we recommend a sleeping bag with synthetic fibers such as Polarguard.
-These synthetic fibers will keep you warm even when wet.
-Do not bring down sleeping bags for water trips.
-If they get wet, they won't keep you warm. - SLEEPING BAG STUFF SACK.
+- DUFFEL BAG.
+A good way to keep all your gear together.
+A backpack or small to medium size suitcase will also work. - SLEEPING BAG & SLEEP SHEET.
+Almost any sleeping bag rated for temperatures of 40 degrees Fahrenheit, or colder, will work for this trip.
+A sleep sheet is a thin sheet, sewn in a tube, which slips inside the sleeping bag.
+It can be nice to have when the night is warm enough that you don't want to be wrapped up in your whole bag.
+A sleep sheet is only required if you are borrowing a sleeping bag from us. - SLEEPING BAG STUFF SACK.
 Most sleeping bags come with a stuff sack.
-It will protect your bag from damage and especially from rain.
-Line the inside of the sack with a plastic garbage bag before stuffing your sleeping bag inside.
-This will increase the chances of your sleeping bag staying dry should it rain or your dry bag leak. - CLOSED CELL FOAM SLEEPING PAD.
-This type of pad works best because it won't absorb water.
-Inflatable pads like Therm-A-Rests (by Cascade Designs) are also a good option and more comfortable, but more expensive. - RAIN JACKET.
+We recommend you have one for your trip to protect your bag from damage and keep it contained. - RAIN JACKET.
 Rain can come at any time in the Pacific Northwest-you will need good rain gear when you are living in Portland for the winter!
 Coated nylon, rubberized fabric, and Gore-Tex all work great (listed here from the least to the most expensive).
 Don't bring a cheap, fold-up \$15 poncho!
 Also, don't bring an insulated rain jacket, as you will be too hot if you have to hike in it.
 Gore-Tex and other breathable fabrics are going to keep you the most comfortable if you have to exert yourself in your rain gear. - RAIN PANTS.
 The suggestions for a rain jacket apply here as well.
 Also, for rain pants, zippers at the cuffs that allow you to get your rain pants on and off without removing your hiking boots can be very convenient. - NON-COTTON PANTS.
 These pants are great for hiking in cool weather and perfect for your time in camp.
-Nylon, fleece, Capilene, or other synthetic fibers will work the best. - LONG SLEEVED NON-COTTON SHIRT.
+Nylon, fleece, Capilene, or other synthetic fibers will work the best. - Long SLEEVED NON-COTTON SHIRT.
 Good for keeping the sun and any mosquitos off of you.
-Nylon, fleece, Capilene, or other synthetic fibers will work the best. - LONG UNDERWEAR TOP.
+Nylon, fleece, Capilene, or other synthetic fibers will work the best. - Long Underwear Top.
 Quality polypropylene (synthetic, non-cotton) long underwear usually comes in three weights: light, mid, and expedition.
 All types can be used in a combination of layers to provide warmth, even when wet.
 Capilene, Thermax, and Thermostat are common brand names.
 If you wear long underwear while hiking or doing other fairly active physical pursuits, you should use lightweight.
 Mid- and expedition-weight are generally too warm to wear when hiking, but are good to keep you toasty at night.
 Long underwear serves as an important insulating layer, and it is very important that it isn't made of cotton, which won't keep you warm if it gets wet!
 Lightweight is usually the cheapest and the most versatile. - LONG UNDERWEAR BOTTOMS.
 See the description of long underwear tops (above) for specific recommendations. - SWEATER or FLEECE JACKET.
 Wool or synthetic fibers all provide great insulation.
 If it's lightweight, bring two. - WARM HAT.
 Again, wool, polypropylene or fleece hats are best.
 You lose 25% of your body heat through your head. - WARM MITTENS OR GLOVES - NEOPRENE GLOVES to wear while paddling.
 They protect from blisters, cold, and sunburn. - WETSUIT.
 We have these to loan out, but if you have your own, you might want to bring it, since it will probably fit you better.
 Don't buy one specifically for this trip!
 We have plenty of these to loan. - HYDROSKIN NEOPRENE SHIRT.
 This is a long-sleeve layer that can be worn with your wetsuit or as a stand-alone layer. - SUN HAT or BASEBALL CAP to keep the sun out of your eyes and off your face.